Rishabbh-Sahu/intent_and_slot_classification/README.md

 After 5-epoch
 - **Training accuracy : sequence acc ~ 99% and slot acc ~96%**
 - **Validation accuracy : sequence acc ~ 99% and slot acc ~96%**<br>
-The above results shows, we might not need large transformer model (certainly 100Mn parameters are way too much) yet achieving very good results.
+The above results shows, we might not need large transformer model (certainly 100Mn parameters are way too much) yet achieving astounding results.

 #### Inference
 For quering the model, use the below command to open **flaskAPI**- <br>